-Sure, you made not need that giant spatula on a regular basis, but what would you do if you needed it and didn’t have it?
-Set aside space on a less used shelf in your cabinet for kitchen items you use only a few times year.
+Sure, you may not need that giant spatula regularly, but what would you do if you needed it and didn’t have it?
+Set aside space on a less used shelf in your cabinet for kitchen items you use only a few times a year.

 3. Family Heirlooms

 Maybe those family heirlooms don’t bring you joy or look that great with your décor.
 But they are family heirlooms.
 If you don’t want them and they don’t bring you joy, be sure you ask the rest of your family if they want them before you donate or sell them.